statamic/docs/content/collections/tips/excluding-the-control-panel-from-maintenance-mode.md

 ## Excluding URLs

-It's possible to specify URLs which should remain "up" while your application is in maintenance mode.
-The steps for doing so differs depending on the version of Laravel you're using...
+It's possible to specify URLs that should remain "up" while your application is in maintenance mode.
+The steps for doing so differ depending on the version of Laravel you're using...

 ### Laravel 10